coldsofttech/pyawsopstoolkit-models/README.md

 - `description`: The description of the EC2 security group.
 - `id`: The unique identifier of the EC2 security group.
+- `in_use`: Flag to indicate if the EC2 security group is associated with any Elastic Network Interface (ENI).
 - `ip_permissions_egress`: The list of outbound rule entries for the EC2 security group.
 - `ip_permissions`: The list of inbound rule entries for the EC2 security group.
 - `name`: The name of the EC2 security group.